polyfy/polylith/doc/commands.md

     added to.

     The 'interface' column shows what interface the component has.
-The name is the first namespace after the component name, e.g.: com.my.company.user.interface
+The name is the first namespace after the top namespace, e.g.: com.my.company.user.interface

     The 'brick' column shows the name of the brick, in green if a component or